 Red packet promotions

-To celebrate the tradition of red packets, many Chinese finance apps like Alipay and Wechat pay offer red packets to their loyal users.
-For example, Alipay announced that it will spend 500 million RMB on red packets for users.
+To celebrate the tradition of red packets, many Chinese finance apps like and offer red packets to their loyal users.
+For example, Alipay announced that it will spend on red packets for users.
 Stay tuned to these flash promotions to earn some extra cash!

 Chinese kids have always loved the red packet culture.
 To most children, red packets are their sole source of income throughout the year.
 To parents, the red packet culture is a nice way to implant personal finance concepts to children starting from a young age.
 Let’s see how many red packets you are getting this year!